Trump welcomes Zelenskyy for talks, asserts Russia and Ukraine both want peace, however elusive

 Trump has been somewhat receptive to Putin’s demands, making the case that the Russian president can be persuaded to end the war if Kyiv agrees to cede Ukrainian land in the Donbas region and if Western powers offer economic incentives to bring Russia back into the global economy.

 Kim reported from Washington and Morton from London.
-Associated Press writers Illia Novikov in Kyiv and Rob Gillies in Toronto contributed to this report.
+Associated Press writers Illia Novikov in Kyiv, Nicholas Riccardi in Denver and Darlene Superville in Washington contributed to this report.